Here are some helpful Health Food lists

 get all the sodium you need.

-If using salt in cooking, use Himalayan salt that retains its minerals and is not polluted (do not use table salt!)
+If using salt, use Himalayan salt that retains its minerals and is not polluted (do not use table salt!)

 Sulphur is needed for: protection against infection, electromagnetic radiation,